ramakrishnajoshi/JetpackComposePractice/docs/jetpack-compose.md

 Note that if you call the same composable from different parts of the screen you will create **different UI elements**, each with its own version of the state.  **You can think of internal state as a private variable in a class.**

 The composable function will automatically be "subscribed" to the state. **If the state changes, composables that read these fields will be recomposed to display the updates.**

+A value calculated by remember is stored in the Composition during the initial composition, and the stored value is kept across recompositions.

 ### Expanding the item
 Now let's actually expand an item when requested.
 Add an additional variable that depends on our state: